Why you should care about increasing secrecy in White House and Senate

 The president's anti-media defenders may support the administration's approach, but it's hard to justify the rollback in accountability.
 It's not just the White House, either: the State Department and the Pentagon have all but stopped holding on-camera briefings, too.

 Ask yourself: do you want to know more or less about what Trump, his aides and his allies are doing?
-If you're a Trump supporter and you're OK with him doing it, how would you feel if this were a Democratic administration?
+If you're a Trump supporter and you're OK with his secrecy, how would you feel if this were a Democratic administration?

 "This isn't about us" as journalists, "it's about public's right to get answers from the government," Julie Pace, the Washington bureau chief for the AP, tweeted Monday night.